 RNA sequencing

 A total of 16 RNA samples were analyzed with the NextSeq 500 sequencer (Illumina) to study RNA expression.
 The Illumina TruSeq stranded total RNA protocol was used including rRNA depletion (Cat.
 No. RS-122-2201).
 Cluster generation and sequencing was carried out by using the Illumina NextSeq 500 system with a read length of 75 nucleotides, according to the manufacturer’s guidelines.
 Sequence reads that passed the Illumina quality filtering were considered for alignment.
 Raw FASTQ files were checked for quality, aligned with the STAR mapper [Reference PMID 23104886] (2.5.3a) to the human genome assembly version GRCh37 and transcripts were quantified using Salmon [Reference PMID 28263959] (0.9.1).
 The resulting quast files were subjected to DESeq2 [Reference PMID 25516281] (1.18.1) analysis using the R statistical language.
 Samples were normalized and the dispersions were estimated using the default DESeq2 settings.
 DESeq2 was then used to identify differentially expressed genes for each pairwise comparison between organ and iPSCs.
 KeyGenes (www.keygenes.nl) [12] was used to predict the identity of the four-organ-chip co-cultivated iPSC-derived samples.
+Annotated count values for each gene and sample are provided in an extra excel file in the supplements.

 Barrier genes high-throughput multiplex qPCR